-But anime avatars won’t be the only virtual identity you will be able to adopt.
+But anime avatars won’t be the only virtual identity you will be able to adapt.
 There are plenty of virtual influencers who use their 3D realistic avatar on social media platforms.

 With over 3.1 million followers, she is a marketing tool used to promote luxury brands such as Calvin Klein or Prada.
 In 2018, she appeared in TIME Magazine’s “25 Most Influential People on the Internet“.

 Do you want to become a Vtuber?
-We can help you creating it!
+We can help you create it!

 If you want to live broadcast on games, Instagram, Tik Tok or youtube we can help you out!

 Create your realistic 3D avatar with us and follow some simple instructions.

 Once you create your avatar, you’ll receive it in FBX format.
 Then, you’ll convert it to a VRM format following the simple steps explained in our short post: “How to convert FBX to VRM model”

 With your avatar in VRM format, you can use the app VMagicMirror to upload it to the virtual world and start creating your vtuber content!

 You can get your Vtuber avatar up and running in less than 10 minutes!